oxesb/freedroidRPG/doc/tools/cmdlineref.md

 On first usage, the game will use default resolution 0.\n
 \n
 A specific resolution value can be used and must be of the form WxH (eg. 1400x900).
-The choosen custom resolution value will not appear in the options menu resolution screen.\n
+The chosen custom resolution value will not appear in the options menu resolution screen.\n
 \n
 Resolution value can be used for both full screen and windowed display.
 Some graphics (e.g. main screen) may appear stretched due to images being developed based on an assumed screen dimensions.